nisennenmondai/sts/README.md

 https://www.hivemq.com/blog/mqtt-security-fundamentals-payload-encryption/

-This can be very useful as MQTT-TLS does not provide payload encryption and often cannot be implemented on resource constraints systems such as MCU.
+This can be very useful as MQTT-TLS does not provide "true" E2EE and sometimes cannot be implemented on resource constraints systems such as MCU.

 ![](doc/img/archi.png?raw=true "stack")